 The policy may allow for the use of a church credit card for charging business expenses.
 However, even when credit cards are utilized by church employees, proper documentation of expenses must be provided by the employee within 60 days of the incurrence of an expense.

 Expense reporting apps can also be utilized as helpful tools in ensuring expenses are adequately documented and reported before reimbursement.
 Phone apps allow the employee to take a photo image of the expense receipt, ensuring that proper documentation is preserved for each expense.
-The app then allows the employee to produce a periodic report of expenses prior to reimbursement.
+The app then allows the employee to produce a periodic report of expenses prior to reimbursement.< Back

 Clergy Financial Resources serves as a resource for clients to help analyze the complexity of clergy tax law, church payroll & HR issues.
 Our professionals are committed to helping clients stay informed about tax news, developments and trends in various specialty areas.